-Figure 5: L9 Percentage of new dwellings by density (2 or more dwellings) (2011-2019)
+Figure 5: L9 Percentage of new dwellings by density (2 or more dwellings) (2012-2020)

 10.27 Figure 5 provides the details for housing density.
 The data is split into 3 bands: less than 30, between 30 and 50, and more than 50 dwellings per hectare (dph).
 In the raw data, provided by Hampshire County Council for all of the individual sites, the density figures are a mix of net and gross.
 Most of the densities below 30ha in the raw data were for single dwellings and the remaining data was amended to reflect this.
-The percentage of dwellings at a density of 50+dph is the lowest it's been in ten years.
-Please refer to the Appendix 9 to view a table illustrating the Percentage of new dwellings by density (2 or more dwellings) (2011-2019).
+The percentage of dwellings at a density of 50+dph is the lowest it's been in ten years, and less that 30 is the highest it's been in ten years.
+Please refer to the Appendix 9 to view a table illustrating the percentage of new dwellings by density (2 or more dwellings) (2012-2020).